 Location: Via Brera 28, Milano

 The Accademia di Belle Arti (Fine-Art Academy) is a public athenaeum functioning in the Palazzo Brera.
 The academy is specialized in arts and science as well, having thousands of students applying every year.
 Accademia di Belle Arti is one of the oldest schools in Italy, and a symbol of arts.

-The building complex is home for the academy, but also to the Pinacoteca di Brera.
+The building complex is home to the academy, but also to the Pinacoteca di Brera.

 The Pinacoteca di Brera is the main open gallery of arts in Milan.
 Also located in Palazzo Brera.
-This gallery has one of the foremost painting collection in Italy.
+This gallery has one of the foremost painting collections in Italy.

 As an addition, there’s a stunning, stunning library on the top floor of the building.
 If it’s open, it’s really worth seeing, as it’s really beautiful!
 For book-lovers it’s a must!

 Sforza Castle is one of the most important landmarks in the history of Milan.
 The castle is located on the North-West side of the historic center, close to the Brera Design District.